Augmenting Deep Classifiers with Polynomial Neural Networks: Experimental evaluation

 \subsection{Audio classification}

 Besides image classification, we conduct a series of experiments on audio classification to test the generalization of the polynomial expansion in different types of signals.
 The popular dataset of Speech Commands~\cite{warden2018speech} is selected as our benchmark.
 The dataset consists of $60,000$ audio files containing a single word each.
 The total number of words is $35$, while there are at least $1,500$ different files for each word.
-Every audio file is converted into a mel-spectrogram of resolution $32\times32$.
+Every audio file is converted into a mel-spectrogram.

-The accuracy for each model is reported in Table~\ref{tab:nosharing_resnet_speech_command}.
+\resnet7 includes one residual block per group, while \resnet18 includes two residual blocks per group.
+The accuracy for each model (in both \resnet7 and \resnet18 comparisons) is reported in Table~\ref{tab:nosharing_resnet_speech_command}.
 All the compared methods have accuracy over $0.97$, while the polynomial expansions of \modelres{} and \noshare{} are able to reduce the number of parameters required to achieve the same accuracy, due to their expressiveness.

-The high accuracy raises the question whether baselines with less parameters could achieve the same performance as the proposed \noshare.
-To that end, \resnet7 and \sne7 are implemented. \resnet7 includes one residual block per group, while \resnet18 includes two residual blocks per group.
-We utilize the same amount of residual blocks, but use a second-degree expansion in each to implement \noshare7.
-Table~\ref{tab:nosharing_resnet_speech_command_resnet7} reports the accuracy of each model, which is still over $0.97$.
-However, \noshare7 can achieve the same performance as the baseline under a reduced number of parameters.